Television picture resolution

 High Dynamic Range

 expands color volume.
-Page 9 covers HDR in detail.
+Page 9 covers HDR formats in

 television improvement since the introduction of